obejjada/sky_take_home_test/README.md

-# sky_take_home_test
+# take_home_test
-Take home test for Sky Python Software Developer job
+Take home test for Python Software Developer job

 ## Purpose
 Python script to input weather data from .csv and output requested data in the form of .txt files